Wisdom Teeth Removal in Diamond Bar, CA

 Do You Need Relief from Wisdom Teeth Pain?

 Don’t suffer any longer!
 Drs.
-Doshi, Sheabar, Chan, Hamedi or Adams can gently extract wisdom teeth to prevent future complications.
+Doshi, Sheabar or Hamedi can gently extract wisdom teeth to prevent future complications.

 Why should I have my wisdom teeth removed?

 If you do not have enough room in your mouth for your third molars to fully erupt, a number of problems can happen.
 Impacted wisdom teeth should be removed before their root structure is fully developed.
 In some patients it is as early as 12 or 13, and in others it may not be until the early twenties.
 Problems tend to occur with increasing frequency after the age of 30.
 Some of the possible problems related to not removing your wisdom teeth include:

 The most frequent clinical problem we see is pericoronitis, (a localized gum infection).
 Without enough room for total eruption, the gum tissue around the wisdom tooth can become irritated and infected, resulting in recurrent pain, swelling, and problems with chewing and/or swallowing.

 Non-infectious diseases may also arise in association with an impacted wisdom tooth.
 Cysts are fluid-filled “balloons” inside the jaw bone that develop as a result of impacted teeth and slowly expand destroying adjacent jaw bone and occasionally teeth.
 They can be very difficult to treat if your wisdom teeth are not removed in your teenage years.
 Although rare, tumors can be associated with the delayed removal of wisdom teeth.